-In this tutorial you will learn how to add JUnit support to your maven-based Spring Boot application.
+This tutorial will teach you how to add JUnit support to your maven-based Spring Boot application.

 Spring Boot Starter Test Dependency

-To add Unit Testing support to your maven-based Spring Boot application, add the following dependency to pom.xml file.
+To add JUnit and Mockito support to your maven-based Spring Boot application, add the following dependency to pom.xml file.

 <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-test</artifactId> <scope>test</scope> </dependency>

 The above dependency will add to your project many useful libraries, including JUnit Jupiter, Mockito and Hamcrest.
-Let’s have a look at the complete list of compile dependencies that you will get by adding spring-boot-started-test dependency to your project.
+Let’s look at the complete list of compile dependencies you will get by adding spring-boot-started-test dependency to your project.

 - JUnit Jupiter,